Bookmark the FeedLinksContact

 Roof tent

-A roof tent is the ultimate addition for easing life on the road.
+A roof tent is the ultimate addition for easy living on the road.
 Requiring only a couple of minutes or less to set up, a roof tent removes the need to find a good camp site and create a more comfortable existence.
-It does take up a lot of space on the roof rack that could be used for other things, but some of the smaller models will take up less.
-It is also a hefty price tag – running to the several hundreds – with this being a major factor to consider against the comfort it gives minus the space it takes compared to a small separate tent.
+It does take up a lot of space on the roof rack that could be used for other things, but there are smaller models available.
+It is also a hefty price tag - running to over a thousand plus - with this being a major factor to consider against the comfort it gives minus the space it takes compared to a small separate tent.

 Extra Storage space (in the wings)

-Between the body sills and the chassis there is a vast area of space that is prime for being haressed for an expedition Land Rover.
-It is a standard addition tomost military and Wolf Land Rovers, so this modification may come with your vehicle already.
-Situated behind the front doors on 110 hard tops (the ideal expedition vehicle), it creates handy storage of tools and other externally required items.
+Between the body sills and the chassis there is a vast area of space that is prime for being harnessed for an expedition Land Rover.
+It is a standard addition to most military and Wolf Land Rovers, so this modification may come with your vehicle already.
+Situated behind the front doors on 110 Hard tops, it creates handy storage of tools and other externally required items.

 The space can also be used for water tanks or extra fuel tanks too.